 Why do I need to provide my Social Security Number?

 Our payment processor plays an important role in transferring campaign funds to your bank account.
 Before doing so, any organization that sends funds to individuals, businesses, etc., is required to collect and verify information about people, known as “Know Your Customer” (or KYC) checks.
-To perform these checks, the payment processor needs to gather certain information so they can verify your identity.
-WePay first attempts to verify you off of the minimum requested information (legal name, date of birth (DOB), and last 4 of your Social Security Number (SSN)).
+To perform these checks, the payment processor must collect and verify your personal information.
+Some systems use the minimum requested information (such as legal name, date of birth (DOB), and last 4 of your Social Security Number (SSN)) to verify your identify.

-Why is WePay asking for my full SSN?
+Why is your payment processor asking for my full SSN?

 I have a US bank account, but no SSN.
 What do I do?

 We definitely understand there are people with US bank accounts who might not have an SSN, such as foreign students studying in the US.
 In this case, please enter your ITIN.
 If you have any trouble with this, please don't hesitate to contact us.

 I'm raising funds for a business/nonprofit organization.
 Do I still need to provide my SSN?

 If you're raising funds for a nonprofit, business, or other organization, our payment processor will still need to verify the representative of the funds.
 When setting up your campaign, please enter someone connected with the organization in the legal name and DOB fields.
 Preferably this is the director, owner, etc., but could also be a treasurer or other member.
 Once you have started raising funds and are at the point you need to add additional information, please have the representative enter their SSN.